apache/qpid-dispatch/doc/book/link_routing.rst

 ::

     linkRoutePattern {
-        prefix: b2.
+        prefix: b2
         connector: broker
     }

-The linkRoutePattern tells router Ra that any sender or receiver that is attached with a target or source (respectively) whos address begins with "b2.", should be routed to the broker B2 (via the on-demand connector).
+The linkRoutePattern tells router Ra that any sender or receiver that is attached with a target or source (respectively) whos address begins with "b2", should be routed to the broker B2 (via the on-demand connector).

+Examples of addresses that "begin with 'b2'" include:
+ - b2
+ - b2/queues
+ - b2/queues/app1

 When the on-demand connector is configured, router Ra establishes a connection to the broker.
-Once the connection is open, Ra tells the other routers (Rp and Rb) that it is a valid destination for link-routes to the "b2." prefix.
+Once the connection is open, Ra tells the other routers (Rp and Rb) that it is a valid destination for link-routes to the "b2" prefix.
 This means that sender or receiver links attached to Rb or Rp will be routed via the shortest path to Ra where they are then routed outbound to the broker B2.